 Starting small is also a good approach.
 Al though it is not thought of as possible with integration projects, due to the large setup and projects fees attached to traditional integrations.
 But when leveraging the those benefits of subscription-based tools to connect up your cloud-based solutions, you can begin as big or small as you need to, with no over-spend.

 If you are using low-code or API management tools such Zapier and Mulesoft, replacing these with a single centralised hub like ONEiO is a simple and easy first step.
 This is because you can begin improving your integration ecosystem in a small and manageable way, then continue to grow and mature that Ecosystem, all the way up to ERP, Finance and Infrastructure systems as quickly as you like.

 Get in touch

-If you would like to learn more about how you and your businesses could leverage the saving, control, flexibility and scalability of ONEiO, get in touch with our expert team of integration specialists today.
+If you would like to learn more about how you and your businesses could leverage the cost savings, flexibility and scalability of ONEiO, get in touch with our expert team of integration specialists today.